prose/prose/CONTRIBUTING.md

 ### Install steps

 1. `git clone git@github.com:prose/prose.git && cd prose/`
-2. Run `npm install && gulp`
+2. Run `npm i`
-3. To run prose with authentication locally, a `oauth.json` file is required in the root directory.
-When you run `gulp` this file is created automatically.
+3. To run prose with authentication locally, a `oauth.json` file is required in the root directory. npm will handle this for you with the `gulp` postinstall script.
 4. Run `npm start` By default, prose will be set up on [http://localhost:3000](http://localhost:3000).

 __Note:__ You should not commit the `oauth.json` file to a remote repo or along with a pull